SEI-R-2-22/u2_lesson_group_git/README.md

 Alternatively, all content between the center and `>>>>>>> feature-branch` is content that is present in our merging branch.

 To resolve our merge conflict, we can:
-- **manually remove the unnecessary part from any one of the branches**, and only consider the content of the branch that is important for further use, along with removing the “conflict dividers” from our file.
+- **Manually remove the unnecessary part from any one of the branches**, and only consider the content of the branch that is important for further use, along with removing the “conflict dividers” from our file.
 - Click on one of the options for accepting changes
   - Choose Current Change if you don't want the new changes causing the conflict
   - Choose Incoming Change if you do want the new changes that are causing the conflict